autida/PracticeAlgo/README.md

 - Inserting a value given the adjacent value and the value to be inserted
 - Deleting a node given a value

+## Recursion Practice
+The following information is contined in this file, which is focused on recursion:

+- Print in increasing order given a number
+- Print in decreasing order given a number
+- Return a sum on a run

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)